synergy-design-system/synergy-design-system/packages/metadata/data/layers/interface/component/component:syn-fieldset.md

 type: `string`
 default: `''`

-The legend for the fieldset.
-This is displayed as the title of the fieldset.
+The description for the fieldset.
+This is displayed below the legend.
 If not provided, the fieldset will not have a description.

 ### disableAutoGroupLayout